What is a Registered Agent in New York?

 Is it possible to appoint an out-of-state Registered Agent for your New York business?

-For a New York business, the Registered Agent must have a physical address within New York State.
+For a New York business, the Statutory Agent must have a physical address within New York State.
 This requirement ensures that the Registered Agent is readily available to accept legal documents, government correspondence, and service of process during normal business hours.
 Therefore, simply put, you cannot appoint an individual or an entity that only has an out-of-state address to serve as the Registered Agent for your New York business.

 However, there is a consideration for businesses that still want the convenience of a professional Registered Agent service but are concerned about geographic limitations:

-Professional Registered Agent Services: Many professional Registered Agent services operate nationwide and have physical offices in every state, including New York.
+Many professional Registered Agent services operate nationwide and have physical offices in every state, including New York.
 By appointing one of these services as your Registered Agent, you are effectively meeting the requirement of having a New York address for service of process, even if the company is based out of state.
 These companies are authorized to do business in New York and can legally act as your Registered Agent.

 Choosing such a professional service not only ensures compliance with state laws regarding the Registered Agent’s location but also provides the benefits of expertise in handling legal documents, ensuring that your business maintains good standing with the state of New York.
 If considering this route, it’s important to verify that the service you choose is authorized to operate and accept documents on behalf of your business in New York.